w3c/wai-tutorials/content/tables/tips.md

 -   **Keep it simple:** Complex tables are more work for content creators as well as being harder to interpret for users.
 It’s usually better to [break up complex tables into simple individual tables](/tutorials/tables/multi-level/#split-up-multi-level-tables), each containing the data for one sub-topic.

--   **Responsive design:** On smaller screens, responsive tables often change format.
+-   **Responsive design:** On smaller screens, or when viewing content in a small viewport, responsive tables often change format.
 Ensure that the structural relationship is available in all formats.

 -   **Table separation:** If several tables follow one another, don’t use a single table and put in an additional row of `<th>` cells.
 Screen readers may read aloud all `<th>` cells in a column, resulting in confusion.
 [Start a new `<table>` when the topic changes.](/tutorials/tables/multi-level/#split-up-multi-level-tables)